 At one point, Puerto Escondido was a cute little fishing village with a hidden harbor, surrounded by the spectacular steep walls of the Sierra de la Giganta mountains.
 Unfortunately, the Mexican government and its tourism branch, it its infinite wisdom, decided it should be the next Aculpulco.
 They created a huge concrete marina in the area that connects the two harbors, added 200 moorings and built out infrastructure including roads, street lights, and sidewalks for a dozen future resorts.
 For whatever reason the resorts never came and it now sits a sad little post apocalyptic looking scene with few people and lots of concrete.
 There are boats that stay here for years and while we aren’t sure what they do all day, every day, it has been a nice place to rest and regroup.

-While in Puerto Escondido we took a taxi up to Loreto, the oldest town in Baha.
+While in Puerto Escondido we took a taxi up to Loreto, the oldest town in Baja.
 Loreto is a charming little fishing town of about 15,000.
 We wanted to bring the boat up and anchor out, but unfortunately Loreto does not have any natural protection from strong winds and seas.
-Instead we spent a day exploring, hitting every ice cream stand, visiting the first mission built in either Baha or Alta California and the start of the Camino Real.
-The Camino Real is the road that connects all the missions throughout Baha and California.
+Instead we spent a day exploring, hitting every ice cream stand, visiting the first mission built in either Baja or Alta California and the start of the Camino Real.
+The Camino Real is the road that connects all the missions throughout Baja and California.